How Nature and Nurture Both Contribute To Your Success

 The day we stop learning is the day we die.

 How can understanding this help you be successful?

 Information Without Action Is Useless

-If we do NOT apply the learnings, it becomes a waste of our time, energy, and money.
+If we do NOT apply the lessons, it becomes a waste of our time, energy, and money.

-In order to let nature and nurture support our success, we need to make our learnings come to life.
+To let nature and nurture support our success, we must make our learnings come to life.

 Repetition Is the Mother of All Learning